atomicjolt/dangerously-atomic-html/README.md

 Sometimes you can't avoid having to do dangerouslySetInnerHtml in your React apps.
 But, once you have dangerously set some html in react you lose all control of that part of the DOM.
 Dangerously Atomic Html takes html and dynamically turns it into react components at run time.
 This is useful for working with output from tools like tinyMCE or when looking at search results from elastic search.

 ## Installation
-dangerously-atomic-html has a peer dependancy of `"react": ">=14.0.0`
+dangerously-atomic-html has a peer dependency of `"react": ">=14.0.0`

 To install run `yard add dangerously-atomic-html`